JimDesu/basis-lang/spec.md

 A command reference has no body of its own; it refers to the underlying command's body.
 Invocation through a command reference is dispatched the same as a direct call to the underlying command, except that the bound arguments (in partial-application or receiver-elision) are supplied automatically and the dispatch lookup (in receiver-elision) is short-circuited.

-**Mode restrictions on bound arguments.** A command reference may bind arguments at READ or REFERENCE positions of the underlying command's parameter list.
-PRODUCE positions cannot be bound: a productive parameter discharges its write at the invocation site, where the receiving frame owns the slot, and pre-binding would either capture a slot in the construction frame (defeating frame-ownership) or defer the slot identity to invocation (which is not partial application).
-The user resolves by leaving the productive position open with `_`, allowing each invocation to supply the productive slot.
-The rule parallels the lambda capture-list mode constraint (§6.10): PRODUCE is forbidden for the same structural reason in both surfaces.
+**Mode restrictions on bound arguments.** A command reference may bind arguments at READ or UPDATE positions of the underlying command's parameter list.
+CREATE positions cannot be bound: a CREATE parameter discharges its write at the invocation site, where the receiving frame owns the slot, and pre-binding would either capture a slot in the construction frame (defeating frame-ownership) or defer the slot identity to invocation (which is not partial application).
+The user resolves by leaving the CREATE position open with `_`, allowing each invocation to supply the CREATE slot.
+The rule parallels the lambda capture-list mode constraint (§6.10): CREATE is forbidden for the same structural reason in both surfaces.

-**Reference-chain flattening.** When a command reference binds a `&`-mode argument (e.g., `{cmd: &x}`), the binding flattens through any reference chain: if `&x` is itself a reference parameter of the constructing command's frame, the binding chains through to the origin slot's frame.
+**Reference-chain flattening.** When a command reference binds a `&`-mode argument (e.g., `{cmd: &x}`), the binding flattens through any reference chain: if `&x` is itself an UPDATE parameter of the constructing command's frame, the binding chains through to the origin slot's frame.
 The command reference's effective ceiling is the origin slot's owning frame — the frame at which the slot lives, not the immediate constructing frame.
 A command reference with no `&`-bound arguments has no ceiling beyond the ordinary object lifecycle; it can be returned, stored, or moved freely.

 **Excluded combinations with fexprs.** Per §8.12, command references can bind fexpr-typed arguments under the fexpr-tainting discipline of §6.15: the resulting command-typed value carries the fexpr-relevance taint of any fexpr-typed bound argument, propagating the `D`-ceiling constraint of the bound fexpr to the command-reference value.